Skip to main content

 It is recommended that you consider starting this drug in close consultation with your local heart failure service.
 (At any stage: consult your local Heart Failure Service for advice).

-1. Firstly, patients must stop their ACEi two days before starting the new medication.
-(Patients switching from an ARB can take their last ARB dose then start sacubitril/valsartan when the next dose is due).
+1. Firstly, patients must stop their ACEi two days (or at least 36 hours) before starting the new medication (Patients switching from an ARB can take their last ARB dose then start sacubitril/valsartan when the next dose is due).

 2. Determine the appropriate start dose: